primebaze/master/Readme.md

 ## Detailed 3D Models:
 Explore rotatable, interactive 3D models of bones, organs, and entire systems to enhance your spatial understanding.

+## Study and Course Material:
+I have uploaded various course materials that covers all areas of human anatomy.

 ## Using AnatomyHub
 Navigating AnatomyHub is easy! (survey from over 100 testers)